ngon3769/SignatureWorkPortfolio/README.md

 Link to Project Description: [Internship Project](https://github.com/ngon3769/SignatureWorkPortfolio/blob/main/Internship%20Project)

 During my Software Engineer Internship at an enterprise software company (May-August 2024), I developed an email delivery workflow for release update notifications.
-My task was to create a new system with real-time observability using Netflix Conductor, Amazon SQS/DLQ, and Java/Spring Boot.
+My task was to create a new resilient, adabtable, and robust system with real-time observability into the email delivery provess.

 ### Problem Statement: